mandres2/liri-node-app/README.md

 ##Progress Log:
 8.20 - 8.21 - Review requirements.
 Established repository and created files.
 <br>
 8.22 - Began coding functionality and targeting selected APIs once all npms have been installed.
-Ran trial runs for spotify api and "do-this" Ran couple test trials and recorded them with ShareX
+Ran trial runs for spotify api and "do-this" Ran couple test trials and recorded them with ShareX.
 <br>
 8.23 - Worked on functionality for OMDb and Bands In Town APIs.
 <br>
-8.24
+8.24 - Debugging for all 4 methods, spotify-this, movie-this, concert-this, do-what-it-says.
 <br>
-8.25
+8.25 - Polishing up application and adjusting chalk npm colors.
 <br>
 8.26 - Final Revision - Deployed Application